helmedeiros/itunesScript/README.md

     itunesScript open

-After that you can play the first music of your iTunes library:
+After that, you can start playing the first music of your iTunes library:

     itunesScript play

+or another one from a specific artist:

+    itunesScript play Maroon 5